toUpperCase78/intel-processors/README.md

 ## Future Plans

-**I'm aware that some other necessary features are missing in the dataset!** That's why in the future versions, I'm planning to include more features for better and more accurate analyses and get these processors more distinguishable from each other (e.g. # of threads, architecture name, litography, socket type, TDP)...
+**I'm aware that some important features are missing in the dataset!** That's why in the future versions, I'm planning to include more features for better and more accurate analyses and get these processors more distinguishable from each other (e.g. # of threads, architecture name, litography, socket type, TDP)...

 Moreover, this repo has been in silence for more than 1 year, hence my short-term plan is to keep it alive with up-to-date information!